Paroxysmisch/genome-assembly/dissertation/main.typ

 == Geometric Deep Learning
 @gdl @gdl-book is a framework leveraging the geometry in data, through groups, representations, and principles of invariance and equivariance, to learn more effective machine learning models.

-Central to @gdl are symmetries---transformations that that leave an object unchanged.
+Central to @gdl are symmetries---transformations that leave an object unchanged.
 In the context of machine learning, relevant symmetries can arise in various forms: symmetries of the input data (e.g. rotational symmetries in molecular structure); the label function mapping the input to some output (e.g. the image classification function is invariant to the location of the object in the image), the domain our data lives on (e.g. data living on a set is invariant to the permutation of items in the set), or even symmetries in the model's parameterization.

 The key insight is that by encoding symmetry within our model architecture, we restrict the space of functions that can be represented to those that respect these symmetries.
 This makes models more performant, improves generalization, and can make learning more sample/data efficient.